Swapcast Consummation with The Wondering Jews

 Donnell Alexander (06:30):

 Donnell Alexander (06:33):

 I lived in Beaverton, man.
-He really, yeah.
-Yeah.
-Well, for about two years I lived over by the Nike, uh, complex.
+Well, for about 2 years.
+I lived over by the Nike complex.

 Donnell Alexander (06:51):

-I can definitely go over there and burn one burn one in Beaverton.
+I can definitely go over there and burn one in Beaverton.
 That’s my Oregon sequel.

 Okay.
 All right.
-Well we’re looking for in the future.
+Well we’re looking forward for that in the future.

 Donnell Alexander (07:03):